harplife/zettelkasten/art/photography_basics_and_beyond_coursera.md

 - The word **Photograph** means *Light Writing*.
 - The word **Camera** means *Room*.
 - The word **Camera** originates from Latin *camera obscūra*, which is translated to **Dark Chamber**.
+- A [*camera obscūra*](https://en.wikipedia.org/wiki/Camera_obscura) is a darkened room with a small hole or lens at one side through which an image is projected onto a wall or a table at the opposite side of the hole.
 -

 ### Module 2